What Is the Medicare Donut Hole for 2023?

 - The Medicare Part D donut hole is a temporary coverage gap in Medicare prescription drug plans during which you typically pay more for covered prescription drugs until you reach a certain amount of out-of-pocket spending.
 Learn more about how these costs work.

-There are certain aspects of Medicare that can be difficult to understand, such as the Medicare Part D donut hole.
+There are certain aspects of Medicare that can be difficult to understand, such as the donut hole in Medicare Part D.

 If that sounds confusing, don’t worry.
 We’ll explain it all in this helpful guide.